amontalenti/streams/index.rst

             """Called repeatedly to process tuples."""

     @coroutine
-    def bolt_coroutine(bolt, target=None):
+    def bolt_coroutine(bolt, target):
-        """Get tuple from Component, process it in Bolt.
+        """Get tuple from input, process it in Bolt.
-           Then send it to next Component, if it exists.""" while True:
+           Then send it to next bolt target, if it exists.""" while True:
             tup = (yield)
             if tup is None: